Abobotulinumtoxina (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have breathing problems, trouble swallowing, or nerve or muscle disease, such as ALS (Lou Gehrig disease), Lambert-Eaton syndrome, or myasthenia gravis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have trouble swallowing or breathing, or a nerve or muscle disorder, including ALS (Lou Gehrig disease), Lambert-Eaton syndrome, or myasthenia gravis.
 Tell your doctor if you have had surgery on your face or head.

 - The effects of this medicine may spread from the body area where the injection was given.
 Symptoms may appear hours to weeks after the treatment.
 Tell your doctor about any new health problem that starts or gets worse.